 Why you should save your skincare routine for after sex

 Sex is great for your mental and physical health.
 The benefits of sex even extend to your skin!
 But the afterglow of a healthy session with your SO can have one major downside — acne breakouts.
-Here’s what’s going on at a cellular level when you get all hot and sweaty, and why you should save your skincare routine for after doing the deed.
+Here’s what’s going on at a cellular level when you get all hot and sweaty, and why you should save your skincare routine for after.

 Sex is great exercise (and makes you sleepy)

 Sex burns about 5 calories per minute, roughly the same as low-impact aerobics.
 It also raises your heart rate and increases blood flow to the skin.
 Long term, an active sex life can regulate your hormones and reduce stress levels.
-All this is fantastic news for our mental and physical health.
-But one thing we might not think to do after sex, that we do after every other kind of exercise, is hop into the shower.
+This is all fantastic news for our mental and physical health.
+But one thing we might not think to do after sex, unlike any other forms of exercise, is hop into the shower.

 Sweaty skin leads to acne breakouts

 We produce sweat as a way of cooling down.
 Most of our sweat comes from two types of glands, eccrine and apocrine.
 Eccrine glands cover almost all our bodies, and are responsible for most of the sweat we produce.
 Apocrine glands are larger, and located in the armpit, groin, and breast area.

 Eccrine sweat is 99% water, but contains 1% of other substances, including salt, protein, urea, and ammonia.
 It’s the 1% extra that can cause skin problems, specifically the tiny amount of fat contained within sweat, which can solidify inside pores.

 As we sweat, our pores open.
 This is great for flushing out our skin and clearing debris, but it does make it more likely that any bacteria, dead skin cells, and other detritus can clump inside pores and cause pimples.
 If you’re wearing makeup, it can also mix with your sweat and lead to blockages.